nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### 4.2.4.
 Remove Chapter Feature
 (Jia Ern)

-The Remove Chapter feature allows the user to remove a chapter by specifying the index of the chapter in the list.
+The remove chapter feature allows the user to remove a chapter by specifying the index of the chapter in the list.
-The Remove Chapter mechanism is facilitated by `RemoveChapterCommand`.
+The remove chapter mechanism is facilitated by `RemoveChapterCommand`.
 It extends from the abstract class `RemoveCommand`.

 In addition, it implements the following operations:
 * `RemoveChapterCommand#execute()` — oversees entire execution for removing a chapter.